CartoDB/dataservices-api/doc/internal/quota_management.md

 }
 ```

+  Note: the remaining credits left can be computed as: `remaining_quota = quota - monthly_use`.

 - How can I set a new quota for a user:

   This operation could be done through the rails console: